 Relative.
 Colloquially "compared to".
 In the theory of relativity observations of moving observers are quantitatively compared.
 These observers obtain different values when measuring the same quantities, and these quantities are therefore said to be relative.
 The theory, however, shows us how two oberver's measured values are precisely related to the relative velocity of the observers.
 Some measured quantities that are found to be the same for all observers are called invariant.
 One postulate of relativity theory is that the speed of light is an invariant quantity.
 When the theory is expressed in four dimensional form, with the appropriate choice of quantities, new invariant quantities emerge: the world-displacement (x + y + z + ict), the energy-momentum four-vector, and the electric and magnetic potentials (which may be combined into an invariant four-vector).
 Thus relativity theory might properly be called invariance theory.

 Misuse alert: One hears some folks with superficial minds say "Einstein showed that everything is relative."
-In fact, special relativity shows that only certain measurable things are relative, but in a precisely and mathematically specific way, and other things are, not relative, for all observers agree on their values.Relative uncertainty.
+In fact, special relativity shows that only certain measurable things are relative (dependent on the motion of an observer), but relative in a precisely and mathematically specific way.
+Other things are, not relative, for all observers agree on their values however the observers are moving.Relative uncertainty.
 The uncertainty in a quantity compared to the quantity itself, expressed as a ratio of the absolute uncertainty to the size of the quantity.
 It may also be expressed as a percent uncertainty.
 The relative uncertainty is dimensionless and unitless.
 See: absolute uncertainty.

 Rigid body.
 A material body that retains a constant shape, as distinguished from liquid and gasseous materials that conform to the shape of their containers.
 Classical mechanics textbooks have a chapter on the mechanics of rigid bodies, but may fail to define what they are.
 If one thinks about it, one must conclude that there's no such thing as a perfectly rigid body.
 All bodies are compressible because of the inherent atomic structure of materials.
 Even if you look at purely classical phenomena, such as the collision of two billiard balls, the observed physics couldn't happen if the bodies were perfectly rigid.
 (The forces at impact would have to be infinite.)
 The "rigid body" assumption is a mathematical convenience that is useful and gives correct results for many important phenomena where elastic effects are negligible, much as it is sometimes useful to analyze systems by assuming that friction is negligible.